btbear/DEC/swarm/pss/README.md

 Register a symmetric key shared with a peer.
 This is done once for every topic that will be used with the peer.
 Address can be anything from 0 to 32 bytes inclusive of the peer's swarm overlay address.

-If the fourth parameter is false, the key will *not* be added to the list of symmetric keys used for decryption attempts.
+If the fourth parameter is false, the key will *not* be added to the list of symmetric keys used for DEWHryption attempts.

 ```
 parameters:
 1. symmetric key (hex)
 2. topic (4 bytes in hex)
 3. address of peer (hex)
-4. use for decryption (bool)
+4. use for DEWHryption (bool)

 returns:
 1. symmetric key id (string)